Universities sound alarm as coronavirus cases emerge just days into classes — 530 at one campus

 Tuscaloosa Mayor Walt Maddox, who joined Bell at the Monday news conference, said the university had requested his executive order closing bars for two weeks and eliminating bar service at restaurants.
 He said that “the ever-increasing number of coronavirus cases on campus will create two major disruptions for Tuscaloosa if left unabated” — stretching the city’s health system and threatening its economy, which includes thousands of university jobs.

-Of students, faculty and staff tested across the University of Alabama system, 566 had positive returns for the virus since Aug.
+Among students, faculty and staff tested across the University of Alabama System, 566 have had positive results for the virus since Aug.
 19, according to a dashboard that is being updated.
 Those numbers do not include “entry testing” conducted to make sure students leave home coronavirus-free.

 The overwhelming majority of the new cases, 531, are at the flagship campus in Tuscaloosa.